 - Scrubbing the customer’s email address against your unsubscribe/suppression lists before sending a solicitous message.
 (This is true under any anti-spam law.)

-For more information about CASL-compliant consent record keeping and related best practices, please see the recent Enforcement Advisory Notice from the Canadian Radio-television Telecommunications Commission.
+For more information about CASL-compliant consent record keeping and related best practices, you can navigate to the Canadian Radio-television and Telecommunications Commission.

 Abandonment emails rely on online retailers tracking their customers’ activity on their websites and tying online behavior back to the email addresses using the same behavioral targeting technologies as those used to deliver Interest Based Ads.
 This jump across engagement channels to remarket to customers can raise privacy concerns, so online retailers need to pay attention to their privacy compliance obligations.